 Meanwhile, Carenet Health is putting additional building blocks in place to ensure we are in the best position to help our clients succeed in a new age of healthcare consumerism and engagement.
-We sat down with Carenet CEO John Erwin and Steve Harstad, EVP of Strategy, to talk more about where the organization and the industry are headed.
+We sat down with Carenet CEO John Erwin and Steve Harstad, EVP of Strategic Accounts, to talk more about where the organization and the industry are headed.

 Let’s start with what’s been happening at Carenet—a lot of exciting additions and changes have been on the docket lately.

 John: We couldn’t be more excited about the direction of the organization.
 Early this year we announced the launch of a Carenet CX Analytics Group.
 The group’s first consulting and analytics offering will apply proven methodologies used in industries like e-commerce and financial services to the healthcare Service Journey for the first time.

 Steve: We’re definitely putting all of the pieces in place to grow the organization and ensure we’re ready for our client’s scalability needs and our continued expansion, as well.
 We’re investing in meaningful partnerships, bringing on experienced leaders, and adapting our client relationships for heightened alignment around improving the healthcare consumer experience.

 John: Right.
 It’s all about adding to our depth and breadth, finding more ways to add more value.

 Let’s explore that further.
 What does that really mean in the day-to-day for clients who partner with us?